Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

 	new ChorusHandlerJMXExporter(new NavigationHandler()).export();
 	...

-b) Do the same for tactical:
+b) Do the same for Tactical component:

 	@Handler("Tactical")
 	public class TacticalHandler {

 		@Step("a Cylon ship is detected")
 		public void setBaseShipDetected() {
-			... publish a message to simulate detecting a Cylon ship }
+			... change state to simulate ship detection and publish a message }
 	}

+	#File: Tactical.java
+    new ChorusHandlerJMXExporter(new TacticalHandler()).export();
+    ...

 c) For weapons control, we can use the `@PassesWithin` annotation to allow up to 1 second for the shields to go up after the messages are sent.